kazumov/youtube-like-remove/README.md

 # Remove Liked Video From YouTube Channel

-The script removs the last liked video from the private playlist on YouTube.
+The script imitates the application user activity.
+It logins to the YouTube application with the user LOGIN and PASSWORD, navigates to the list of liked videos and removes tope one.

 ## Dependencies